-- C. The examiner shall conduct a minimum of one hundred (100) post-conviction polygraph examinations in the three (3) year listing period on adult sex offenders; - D. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
-These references shall include, but not be limited to other members of the community supervision team; - E. The examiner shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency each year.
-Three different types of reports should be reviewed; - F. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - G. The examiner shall report any practice that is in significant conflict with the Standards and Guidelines; - H. The examiner shall demonstrate compliance with the Standards and Guidelines; and - I. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.
+- C. The examiner shall conduct a minimum of one hundred (100) post-conviction polygraph examinations in the three (3) year listing period on adult sex offenders; - D. The examiner shall submit to a current third-party background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
+The references shall relate to the work the applicant is currently providing; - E. The applicant shall submit quality assurance protocol forms from one (1) examination [Sex History preferred] for each population submitted to a Full Operating Level Polygraph Examiner from outside the examiner's agency.
+Peer review must be conducted annually at a minimum.

+Individuals wanting to provide polygraph services to sex offenders with developmental/intellectual disabilities, shall submit an additional quality assurance protocol form from a separate exam, to a full operating examiner with the DD/ID listing.

+- F. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contendere to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - G. The examiner shall report any practice that is in significant conflict with the Standards and Guidelines: - H. The examiner shall demonstrate compliance with the Standards and Guidelines; and

+I. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.